Rosanna Capolingua

-Rosanna Capolingua (born 1959) is an Australian doctor and former federal president of the Australian Medical Association (AMA).
+Rosanna Capolingua AM (born 26 January 1959) is an Australian doctor and former federal president of the Australian Medical Association (AMA).
 She served as president from 2007 to 2009.

 Background

 A graduate of the University of Western Australia, she was AMA (Western Australia) State President for two years and served on the Executive of the Federal AMA for four years.
 Dr. Capolingua is also Chair of the Federal AMA's Ethics and Medico-Legal Committee and the AMA Publishing Company.

 She currently works as a general practitioner in Western Australia.
 She occasionally writes newspaper columns for The West Australian.

 Capolingua was once a member of the Liberal Party of Australia.